 Elaine Education Centre

-In English this half term, we will be starting our new core text, ‘The Last Wild’ by Piers Torday.
-A dystopian novel, which tackles some powerful themes.
+Our core text this term is ‘The Last Wild’ by Piers Torday A dystopian novel, which tackles some powerful themes.
 In particular, the environment and the importance of animals.
 While exploring the text, we will be writing blogs and a persuasive letter about the key themes.
 We will be developing a range of persuasive skills for these writing outcomes, including; the use of ‘the power of three’, emotive language and a variety of rhetorical questions.